BLACKHAWK RAILWAY HISTORICAL SOCIETY

 Located on CSX's former Rock Island mainline in the Illinois River Valley, Seneca's depot sat frozen in time since the Rock's 1980 shutdown.

-Now the Seneca Regional Port Authority and the Seneca Historical Guild have begun to restore the 1912 depot to be used by both organizations.
-Blackhawk members consulted with Seneca on the project and you can click here to follow their progress.
+Now the Seneca Regional Port Authority and the Seneca Historical Guild restored the 1912 depot to be used by both organizations.
+Blackhawk members consulted with Seneca on the project.

 Picture